The views of this article are the perspective of the author and may not be reflective of Confessions of the Professions.

-Case Manager, Clinical Social Worker, Clinical Therapist, Clinician, Counselor, Mental Health Therapist, Psychotherapist, Social Worker, Substance Abuse Counselor, Therapist
+Case Manager, Clinical Social Worker, Clinical Therapist, Clinician, Counselor, Licensed Clinical Social Worker (LCSW), Mental Health Therapist, Social Worker, Substance Abuse Counselor, Therapist

 - Counsel clients in individual or group sessions to assist them in dealing with substance abuse, mental or physical illness, poverty, unemployment, or physical abuse.

 - Collaborate with counselors, physicians, or nurses to plan or coordinate treatment, drawing on social work experience and patient needs.

 - Monitor, evaluate, and record client progress with respect to treatment goals.

 - Interview clients, review records, conduct assessments, or confer with other professionals to evaluate the mental or physical condition of clients or patients.

 - Supervise or direct other workers who provide services to clients or patients.

 - Modify treatment plans according to changes in client status.

 - Assist clients in adhering to treatment plans, such as setting up appointments, arranging for transportation to appointments, or providing support.

 - Educate clients or community members about mental or physical illness, abuse, medication, or available community resources.